 What type of debt is eligible for discharge under Chapter 7?

-You also can’t discharge debt related to secured property, such as a home mortgage or an auto loan.
+You also can’t discharge any secured debts, such as a home mortgage or car loans.
 If you stop making payments, the lender can seize your property.
 If you still owe money to the lender after they seize your property, bankruptcy will discharge that balance.

 What happens to your property and assets under Chapter 7?